‘Trapped with a maniac on a sea of death!’

 Although Blood Voyage was his only directorial credit, veteran actor Frank Mitchell had a huge number of minor roles in films from 1920 onwards, mostly in westerns but also in genre titles The Boogie Man Will Get You (1942) and Ghost Catchers (1944).

 The movie stars Jonathan Goldsmith [as Jonathan Lippe], Laurie Rose, Midori, Mara Modair, John Hart, Gene Tyburn, Pete Kellett, Doug Hume, Fred Stromsoe, Jim Patton, Warren Farlow.

-A small group of people are sailing on yacht to Hawaii for a wedding.
+A small group of people are sailing on a yacht to Hawaii for a wedding.
 Among them is a murderer.
-With sexual intrigue and drug-fuelled tensions mounting, passengers and the crew turn on each other in a desperate attempt to identify the killer…
+With libidos and drug-fuelled tensions mounting, passengers and the crew turn on each other in a desperate attempt to identify the killer…

-Despite being released in British cinemas in 1979, the 1988 UK Atlas Video version was savagely cut 4 mins 30 secs by the BBFC to remove footage of a heroin injection and to shorten a scene of a woman being strangled on a bed.
+Blood Voyage was released in British cinemas by Poseidon Films in 1979 in a version cut by censors to 1 hour 15 minutes.
+The 1988 UK Atlas Video version was subsequently savagely cut 4 mins 30 secs by the BBFC to remove footage of a heroin injection and to shorten a scene of a woman being strangled on a bed.

 Watch the British cinema release version on YouTube